hmcts/azure-policy/README.md

 - Run `az ad sp create-for-rbac --name azure-policy-manager --json-auth`.
 This will create a new Service Principal secret in Azure and print out a JSON object containing the updated **clientSecret** value.
 - Copy the JSON object(You only need the 4 values from above) and paste this into the AZURE_CREDENTIALS GitHub secret.
 - Save and test the GitHub workflow.

+# Troubleshooting

+## Appling Policies

+1. Github Action completes successfully but nothing happens
+- Pull requests (PR) only apply to the *Testing* Sandbox scopes
+- Merge will apply to all the other scopes
+Check the assignments folder location of your policy.json

+2. Github Action Error, Stage "Sandbox - Test creating and updating Azure Polices" *An error occured while creating policy assignment.
+Error: The policy assignment create request is invalid.
+The policy definition '/subscriptions/b72ab7b7-723f-4b18-b6f6-03b0f2c6a1bb/providers/Microsoft.
+Authorization/policyDefinitions/HMCTSAUMSandbox' could not be found.*

+Open the scope used by the assignment policy.json file and confirm that
+- "scope": "/subscriptions/b72ab7b7-723f-4b18-b6f6-03b0f2c6a1bb"
+- "id": "/subscriptions/b72ab7b7-723f-4b18-b6f6-03b0f2c6a1bb/providers/Microsoft.Authorization/policyAssignments/...
+Match the assignments folder target.